jbkerry/oligo/docs/index.rst

 * :ref:`genindex`

-For questions related to `oligo`, email jon.kerry@imm.ox.ac.uk
+For questions related to `oligo`, email jonbkerry@gmail.com

 To report a bug, open an issue on the GitHub page: https://github.com/jbkerry/oligo/issues